-Company progress not readily apparent; no differentiation between levels of disclosure for Red scores.
+Company progress is not readily apparent; there is no differentiation between levels of disclosure for Red scores.

-Assessing rate-regulated entities (utilities):

-The climate-related financial impacts for rate-regulated entities could be mitigated if such activities, such as asset impairments. are subject to rate-regulation.
-Regulators can choose between allocating losses to either consumers or shareholders.
+Assessing rate-regulated entities (utilities): The climate-related financial impacts for rate-regulated entities could be mitigated if such activities, such as asset impairments. are subject to rate-regulation.
+This is because regulators can choose between allocating losses to either consumers or shareholders.
 Further consideration may be given as to how to address this in future iterations of the assessment.